 Holding/receiving states are responsible for transporting juveniles to local airports or other means of public transportation, as arranged by the home/demanding/sending state.
 Duly accredited officers of any compacting state are permitted to transport juveniles through any compacting state without interference.

 If the juvenile is traveling by air, he/she shall be supervised from arrival to departure.
-All states shall provide supervision and assistance to unescorted juveniles at intermediate airports, in route to the home/demanding/sending state.
-The home/demanding/sending state shall give states providing supervision a minimum of 48 hours advance notice.
+All states must provide supervision and assistance to unescorted juveniles at intermediate airports during layovers.
+The home/demanding state must request airport supervision at least 48 hours in advance of the layover.

-Juveniles placed in residential treatment facilities are not eligible for transfer or return of supervision under the terms of the compact, according to Rule 4-101(2)(f).
+No. Juveniles placed in residential treatment facilities are not eligible for transfer or return of supervision under the terms of the Compact, according to Rule 4-101(2)(f).

 Each state has differing laws regarding juvenile sex offenders.
 For more information, please view the Juvenile Sex Offender Matrix.